francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintC/us022/01.requirements-engineering/Readme.md

 * **AC2:** The new entry must exist in the To-Do list.
 * **AC3:** The new entry must be associated with a Date for start the task (startDate)
 * **AC4:** The TimePeriod associated to the task are calculated with the expected duration of the task.
+* **AC5:** The time of work by day for a team need to be load by the configuration file

 ### 1.4.
 Found out Dependencies